Webb Telescope Captures Largest Image Yet: Stunning Galaxies

-For the James Webb Space Telescope, milestones have been unyielding.
-A little more than a month since this trailblazing instrument left humanity in awe following the release of its first intergalactic views, nebular portraits and stellar artifacts, it has endowed us with its largest image yet.
+For the James Webb Space Telescope, the milestones have been one after another.
+A little more than a month since this trailblazing instrument left humanity in awe following the release of its first intergalactic views, nebular portraits and stellar artifacts, it's endowed us with its largest image yet.

 For context of how utterly big this final image is, the team explains that it covers an area about eight times as large as the JWST's First Deep Field, released July 11, which was already mind-bendingly massive.
 The culminating mosaic consists of 690 individual frames taken with the JWST's Near-Infrared Camera, and it'll be built on by observations slated to take place in December.